Reference data in the workflow

 The runtime is where trigger data from an integration is stored.
 The reference for the runtime data is {{runtime}}.

-There are a number of data pieces stored within the runtime you may want to reference.
-When you are referencing these items, you should specify the name of the individual item.
+You can reference data pieces stored within the runtime.
+When referencing these items, you should specify the name of the individual item.

-The exact structure and naming convention is different depending on the trigger and event type.
+The exact structure and naming convention differ depending on the trigger and event type.

-To make sure you are using the right reference:
+To make sure you are using the correct reference:

 1. In the Run Log, hover over a trigger object.